skycoin/obelisk/blocktree.md

 type BlockRecord struct {
     Hash            cipher.SHA256
     SequenceNo      unint64
-    Depth           unint64             // The depth will be the position at which this block is stored in tree.
+    Depth           unint64             // The depth will be the position at which this blockRecord is stored in tree.
     Parent          *BlockRecord
     Children        []*BlockRecord